-Since the early part of the 21st century, in some circles there has been a movement away from use of the geographical term 'British Isles' toward terms such as 'Anglo-Celtic Isles', because of the thinking that it is a "politically charged" phrase.
+Since the early part of the 21st century, in some circles there has been movement away from the use of the geographical term 'British Isles' toward terms such as 'Anglo-Celtic Isles', because of the thinking that British Isles is a politically charged phrase.

 This political designation includes the following: